 Parties are free to design the force majeure clause and it is important that due consideration is given to doing so because English law, unlike some civil law jurisdictions, does not recognise any general doctrine of force majeure.
 Accordingly, the parties must specify the events, unforeseen at the point of contracting, that will constitute force majeure.
 These typically include events such as: acts of God; war or other hostilities; requirements of government authorities; blockade; civil war; strikes, lockouts or other labour disturbances; labour shortage; flood, typhoons, hurricanes, storms or other weather conditions not included in normal planning; pandemics; earthquakes; tidal waves; landslides; fires; and explosions.
 The parties must also specify the effect of the occurrence of such an event.
-The contract usually sets strict time limits within which the commencement and ending of the event must be notified, and failure to do so can be fatal to successfully claiming force majeure (see, by way of example, GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XXI) [2018] EWHC 2866 (Comm) .
+The contract usually sets strict time limits within which the commencement and ending of the event must be notified, and failure to do so can be fatal to successfully claiming force majeure (see, by way of example, GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XX

+I) [2018] EWHC 2866 (Comm).
 The scope of the force majeure clause will affect the extent to which the builder is entitled to an extension of time for completion of the vessel and the remedies available to the buyer where the builder fails to meet the delivery date.
-Where a party seeks to rely on a force majeure event, it must show causation and establish that it would have performed the contract but for the force majeure event (see Seadrill Ghana Operations Ltd v Tullow Ghana Limited [2018] EWHC 1640 (Comm) and Classic Maritime Inc v Limbungan SDN BHD & Anor [2018] EWHC 2389 (Comm)).
-A force majeure event, such as the imposition of sanctions, may be overcome by non-contractual performance where the force majeure clause requires the exercise of reasonable endeavours to overcome a potential force majeure event, if the same result is achieved and no detriment to the counterparty results (see MUR Shipping BV v RTI Ltd [2022] EWCA Civ 1406).
+Where a party seeks to rely on a force majeure event, it must show causation and establish that it would have performed the contract but for the force majeure event (see Seadrill Ghana Operations Ltd v Tullow Ghana Limited [2018] EWHC 1

+640 (Comm) and Classic Maritime Inc v Limbungan SDN BHD & Anor [2019] EWCA Ci v 1102).
+A force majeure event, such as the imposition of sanctions, may be overcome by non-contractual performance where the force majeure clause requires the exercise of reasonable endeavours to overcome a potential force majeure event, if the same result is achieved and no detriment to the counterparty results (see MUR Shipping BV v RTI Ltd [2022] EWCA Civ 1406) - an appeal of this decision has been heard by the Supreme Court, although judgment is awaited.